usedoperative-sudo/flask-ipa-signer/README.md

 14.- Enter the Bundle ID of the desired app and .p12 password when prompted by the shortcut

-15.- A confirmation will be prompted, confirm
+15.- Now just wait

-16.- Wait some seconds, the IPA file will be signed, then a `itms-services://` link will show, press "OK" and then Chrome will open to install the app
+16.- Wait some seconds, the IPA file will be signed and a `itms-services://` will be generated, then Chrome will open to install the app

 17.- It should be noted that the file name will be taken as the app's name in the system by the script, but this does not affect its functionality.